sdrobs/CN-Clustering-Algorithm/README.md

 This algorithm runs asymptotically in O(n) time, which is significantly faster than the normal K-means clustering, which is NP-Hard.

-Example implementation, clustering RGB values to find the dominant color range in an image:
+The following is an example implementation which clusters RGB values to find the dominant color range in an image.
+It can be found in the example folder.
+Note that it will take a few seconds to run because I didn't feel like making an octree for finding nearest neighbors in 3-dimensions (aka it is taking n^2 time).
+The normal algorithm uses a quadtree, and will run in O(n).

 ![](https://s3-us-west-2.amazonaws.com/sdrobs/download1.png)